Moving from application automation to true DevOps by including the database

 So, what database artifacts should be in source control?
 The database DDL code, or the migration scripts?
 The answer is “both”, but different tools take different approaches.

-ALTER commands, are then organized in SQL scripts and run in order at employment time, to migrate a database from one version to the next, while preserving any existing business data.
+ALTER commands, are organized in SQL scripts.
+These migration scripts are executed automatically, in order, to migrate a database from one version to the next, while preserving any existing business data.
+The tool automatically tracks which script have been applies to the target database, and the final version of that database.

 Alternatively, a tool like SQL Source Control, which is a plug-in for SQL Server Management Studio (SSMS), stores in source control the current state of each object in the database, as a